 Think of it as your engine’s safety belt.
 Belt failure can cause permanent damage to your vehicle’s engine.

 Serpentine belts power the air conditioner, air pump, alternator, cooling fan, power steering pump, water pump and other accessories.
-Heat and mileage cause belts to become brittle, crack, stretch out, and can break causing your vehicle to stop.
-A worn or frayed Serpentine Belt is a hazard and will cause your vehicle to shut off and not operate.
-Serpentine belts should be replaces before you become stranded on the side of the road.
+Heat and mileage cause belts to become brittle, crack, stretch out and break, causing your vehicle to stop.
+A worn or frayed serpentine belt is a hazard and will cause your vehicle to shut off and not operate.
+Serpentine belts should be replaced before you become stranded on the side of the road.